Quotes Icon

 Software Authenticators - This is a 2FA method that has become more popular recently.
 Users scan QR codes provided by a vendor (generated by authenticator software) and based on this code, the application generates a temporary password that the user enters along with the main password to complete the authentication process.

 Push Notification - This is an easy to use, fast, and secure authentication method.
-Encrypted communication channels eliminate "middle-men" attacks.
+Encrypted communication channels eliminate Man-in-the-middle attacks.
 The user just needs to approve or decline a request from the service on their smartphone to get access to an account.

 FIDO U2F Hardware Authenticators - This is one of the most reliable and solid methods based on the open-source universal 2nd-factor standard (U2F).
 Users just need to plug in a USB dongle or bump NFC device to authenticate.